 What Does it Do?

-Cloud computing is basically the act of accessing another computer system over the internet and using this remote computers resources for you own purpose.
-There are many different outcomes of this and what exactly cloud computing does changes depending on who the user is.
+Cloud computing is the act of accessing another computer system over the internet and using this remote computers resources for you own purpose.
+This a simple thing, but the scale it which it is now do allows the cloud to do so much.

-For a home user, a common cloud computing service would be a simple file storage repository that can be accessed from anywhere, for example Microsoft OneDrive or Dropbox.
-By uploading files onto the OneDrive or Dropbox ‘cloud’, the cloud is acting as an extra hard drive for your local computer, with the advantage being that you could also access this same hard drive from any other computer so long as you logged onto your cloud service account.
+For a home user, a common cloud service would be a simple file storage repository.
+This appeals for the everyday user because it can be accessed from anywhere, for example Microsoft OneDrive or Dropbox.
+By uploading files to the OneDrive or Dropbox ‘cloud’, you can access this files from any other computer (so long as you logged onto your cloud service account).
+The cloud is acting as an extra hard drive in this case.

-For a small business, a common cloud computing service could be a cloud email/file server.
-Instead of having a local server that runs an email server and file server, this server will be run on the cloud.
+For a small business, a common cloud service could be an email/file server.
+Instead of having a local server that stores email and files, these services are provided by the cloud.
 One advantage of this is cost reduction, especially for a small business.
-A small business server running in an office requires equipment, maintenance, a cold server room, backup management and procedures for physical tapes as well as staff members to maintain all this bulky IT infrastructure.
+A small business server running in an office requires equipment, maintenance, a cold server room, backup management and procedures for physical tapes.
+On top of this, a staff member to maintain all this bulky IT infrastructure.
+The cloud in this circumstance act as a sub-contract for traditional small business IT work.

-A small business server running on the cloud however can solve many of these problems, as no physical server or server room is needed, backups can be handled by the cloud and due to the simplicity of many modern cloud services, IT staff may not even be required.
-Another advantage is that of scaling, for example a small company has 350 staff members but suddenly merges with another company that has 200 staff members, in which they will all move into the same building.
-What the cloud service will do for the small business is allow quick scaling of required computer power/services, whereas if handled inhouse, expensive IT infrastructure changes may possibly be required to accommodate the larger company.
+For small business, in addition to the reduced operational costs, there is scaling and responsiveness advantages to cloud technology .
+Say for instance, a small company has 350 staff members but suddenly merges with another company that has 200 staff members, in which they will all move into the same building.
+What the cloud service will do is allow the available computer capacity to expand also instantaneously to the sudden higher demand.
+If handled inhouse, expensive IT infrastructure changes may possibly be required to accommodate the larger company.

-A full-stack developer may have other uses for cloud computing services, making use of virtual online servers.
-Instead of requiring a server at home to run a web application from, cloud computing services offer the ability to rent servers from online.
-This can be incredibly useful to the lone full-stack developer, especially regarding scaling.
-Say a developer creates a website that stores user details in a database and suddenly finds themselves on a front news story with hundreds of new users pouring in every minute.
-Without a cloud service, this would result in server crashes, database capacity being reached etc. However, using cloud services, scaling up to thousands or even millions of users can be done in minutes by increasing the amount of backend servers using simple sliders.

-The pay as you go method is the most popular used by developers, meaning if the app is only temporarily popular, they can also scale their web application platform back down to a reasonable cost if the user count suddenly drops off again.
+A full-stack developer may have other uses for cloud computing services.
+A developer can make use of virtual online servers.
+Instead of requiring a server at home to run a web application the developer can rent servers from online.
+This can be incredibly useful to the lone full-stack developer, and, as for small business, especially scaling.
+Cloud services scale to the demand.
+Cloud based web-sites don’t crash because of sudden traffic increases like they did in the past.
+The cost of providing the service reflects the usage of the service.
+A developer can scale their web application platform back down to a reasonable cost if the user count suddenly drops off again.